rin3/MSRect/README.md

 Requirements
 ------------
 You need Perl package to run this script.
-If you are on Windows, use ActivePerl (http://www.activestates.com/) or Windows Services for Unix (http://www.microsoft.com/japan/windows/sfu/), which also includes Perl.
+If you are on Windows, use of ActivePerl (http://www.activestates.com/) is recommended.

----
-BELOW is still in development.

 How to Use
 ----------
-1. Prepare your Multi/2TX contest log in a Cabrillo format.
+1. Prepare your Multi/Single contest log in a Cabrillo format.
 Column positions, especially for the last TX#, should be strictly observed, otherwise this script won't work.
 Headers (before the QSO: section) and footers (after the QSO: section, usually END-OF-LOG: only) can contain any length of lines.
 Information about Cabrillo format is available here. http://www.kkn.net/~trey/cabrillo/qso-template.html

 2. Start the script, such as:

     ```
-    > perl M2Rect.pl
+    > perl MSRect.pl
     ```

     then, enter the file name of the Cabrillo log.
 Hour summary of QSY counts will be shown in the screen.
 If excess QSYs had been detected, you will be warned.
-In that case, consider submitting your log into Multi/Multi category rather than Multi/2TX.
+If you find too many violations, consider submitting your log into Multi/Multi category rather than Multi/Single.

 3. The correctly numbered new Cabrillo log will be created as "new_" plus original file name.
 The original Cabrillo log is untouched.
 In addition, two report files are created.